June 29, 2020

-In the Comprehensive Ranking System, candidates receive points if they can demonstrate a certain amount of Canadian experience, either through education or work experience, or both.
+In the CRS, candidates receive points if they can demonstrate a certain amount of Canadian experience, either through education or work experience, or both.
 As such, Express Entry candidates living in Canada can often achieve competitive CRS scores by virtue of the points they receive for their Canadian merits.

 Indian and United States residents also highly competitive

-U.S. residents received the third-highest number of invitations, with a total of 10,084 ITAs received, or 11 percent of the total for 2019.
+U.S. residents received the third-highest number of invitations, with a total of 10,185 ITAs received, or 12 percent of the total for 2019.
 Residents of the U.S. have nearly doubled the number of ITAs received between 2017 and 2019.

 Please note that there is an important difference between citizens and residents.
 Many people residing in one country may actually be citizens of another country.
 For example, many Indian citizens choose to immigrate to Canada while residing in the United States on a temporary H-1B visa.
 However, if they are living in the U.S., these workers are included in the figures as residents of the United States.

 For detailed information about ITAs issued based on country of citizenship, please check out our article on the topic.